-Her work has been published in the New Yorker, the New York Times, T, Outside, Lucky Peach, Slate, Pacific Standard, Food & Wine, AFAR, Modern Farmer, the Wall Street Journal, The Cut, and more.
-She has been a senior travel editor at Sunset magazine, a contributing writer at San Francisco magazine, a founding contributing editor at OZY, and most recently, the San Francisco restaurant critic for Eater.
+Her work has been published in the New York Times, where she contributes to the Travel and Styles sections, T magazine, Outside, the Wall Street Journal, the New Yorker, The Cut, Lucky Peach (RIP), Slate, Food & Wine, AFAR, and more.
+She has been a senior travel editor at Sunset magazine, a contributing writer at San Francisco magazine, an early editor at OZY (WTF), and the first San Francisco restaurant critic for Eater.

 Apart from a stint as an island reporter for the Martha’s Vineyard Times, Rachel has lived in Northern California since fleeing central New York’s snow-belt, where she graduated with honors from Colgate University with a degree in Philosophy.
 (Which prepared her for both everything and nothing.)